hashicorp/hcp-terraform-operator/CONTRIBUTING.md

 ### Did you write a patch that fixes a bug?

-If you've identified a bug in our project and have written a patch to fix it, we greatly appreciate your contribution to improving the Operator's stability.
+If you've identified a bug in the Operator and have written a patch to fix it, we greatly appreciate your contribution to improving the Operator's stability.
 Please follow the steps below in this document to set up a development environment, tests your changes and submit them.

 ### Did you fix whitespace, format code, or make a purely cosmetic patch?